zyr3x/opengeminiai-studio/README.md

 Your JetBrains AI Assistant should now route its requests through your local Gemini API proxy.

+## 🌐 Web Interface

+The proxy provides a simple web interface at the root URL (`http://localhost:8080`) for easy configuration:

+-   **API Key Setup:** Enter your Google Gemini API key.
+This will update the key for the current session and save it to your `.env` file for persistence.
+-   **MCP Tools Configuration:** Provide a JSON configuration for MCP tools.
+This will be saved to `mcp_config.json` and reloaded automatically.

 ## 🛠️ Modifying the Configuration

 If you need to change the proxy's behavior (e.g., add new endpoints or headers), you can edit the `gemini-proxy.py` file.

+## 🔗 Available Endpoints

+-   <code>GET /</code>: The web interface for documentation and setup.
+-   <code>GET /v1/models</code>: Lists available Gemini models in OpenAI format.
+-   <code>POST /v1/chat/completions</code>: The main endpoint for chat completions.
+Supports streaming and function calling.